The Victorian Education Excellence Awards celebrate the outstanding efforts of educators who change the lives of students.

 The students are the architects of their projects, and Tony guides their learning experience.

-Tony's pedagogy is personalised, dynamic and student-centered.
+Tony's pedagogy is personalised, dynamic and student-centred.
 He establishes rapport with students and seeks to empower them.
 He uses narrative and movement to engage students to contextualise content delivery and teach important concepts.

 'Every day is a new opportunity to empower my students to take ownership of their learning and to grow through creativity and critical thinking.'